 Follow these steps for the best Italian wedding soup recipe:

-- Make meatballs.
-First, mix the ground pork, ground beef, egg, breadcrumbs, Italian seasoning, Parmesan cheese, garlic, parsley, oregano, salt, and pepper together by hand.
-Be sure not to overwork the mixture or your meatballs will be tough.
-Roll them into balls, and set aside.
+- Make Meatball Mixture: First, mix the ground meat, egg, breadcrumbs, Italian seasoning, Parmesan cheese, garlic, parsley, oregano, kosher salt, and pepper together by hand.
+Be sure not to overwork the mixture, or your meatballs will be tough.

 - Brown meatballs.
-Then, brown the meatballs in olive oil for a few minutes per side.
+Then, brown the meatballs in olive oil over medium-high heat for a few minutes per side.
 The meatballs should be browned but not completely cooked through.
-Searing the meatballs is a crucial step and should not be skipped!
+Transfer to a baking sheet if needed while preparing the soup.

-- Deglaze the pan.
-Next, add a little chicken stock to the Dutch oven and scrape all the tasty brown bits off the pan.
+- Deglaze and Add Stock: Add a little chicken stock to the Dutch oven and scrape all the tasty brown bits off the pan.
 Then, add the remaining stock and bring it to a boil.
+Don’t forget to season with salt and pepper.

-- Add meatballs and pasta.
-Reduce the liquid to a simmer, and add the meatballs and dried acini de pepe pasta.
+- Add Meatballs and Pasta: Reduce the liquid to a simmer, and add the meatballs and dried acini de pepe pasta.
 Cover and cook until the meatballs are done and the pasta is tender.
-Don’t forget the salt and pepper!

 Tips and Tricks